Encryption System

 Additive Homomorphism

-The key property that makes Tongo efficient is additive homomorphism.
+The key property of this encryption is additive homomorphism.
 Given two encryptions under the same public key, their product is a valid encryption of the sum:

 $$\text{Enc}[y]\left(b,r\right) \cdot \text{Enc}[y]\left(b',r'\right) = (g^{b+b'} y^{r+r'}, g^{r+r'}) = \text{Enc}[y]\left(b+b', r+r'\right)$$